 Veterans possess strong leadership and managerial skills.
 Sarah Devis, team leader at Skillroads said: “Excellent leadership skills are an essential key to top-ranked positions, and military veterans are the ones who perfectly fit for it”.
 These skills will be highly appreciated in some tough situations.
 Vets are definitely capable of getting everything and everyone on board.
 Also, it is important to know how to coordinate different types of networks and ensure they work well together.

 Detailed-oriented veterans know how to deal with highly important and confidential tasks.
-They can set right priorities and get the great quality result.
-Sometimes it may be daunting to detect cyberattacks, therefore cybersecurity analyst should pay extra attention to the computer system.
+They can set the right priorities and get the great quality result.
+Sometimes it may be daunting to detect cyber attacks, therefore cybersecurity analyst should pay extra attention to the computer system.
 They also need to watch some minor changes in the performance.

-Working in cyber security domain implies doing a lot of monotonous tasks.
+Working in the cybersecurity domain implies doing a lot of monotonous tasks.
 Veterans are very perseverant and this very quality will help them to stay focused on similar projects.

 Being disciplined is crucial in this sphere.
 Veterans know how to organize teamwork, their time management skills and ability to set right priorities will help them to ensure high-quality performance.